evatrium/capsule/docs/routing/Router.md

 # Router
 Capsule provides a super simple and easy to use Router that works for basic page-per-route apps.

-In order to maintain simplicity, **this Router is location.pathname based only**, meaning that location.search (ex: ?id=3) changes in the url are ignored.
+In order to maintain simplicity and small bundle size, **this Router is location.pathname based only**, meaning that location.search (ex: ?id=3) changes in the url are ignored.
 However, you may still utilize location.search for other means.

 Routes are simply defined by a key:value pathMap object, where the key is a string pathname and the value is the Component to render.
 It will automatically match the Component to the pathname in the url.
 When the user goes to a pathname that is not defined in the pathmap, it will replace history to the last visited url.
 If the last visited pathname is not a valid key in the pathMap, it will then fall back to '/' (default) or whatever you pass to the noMatch prop.